esmero/archipelago-documentation/docs/customwebformelements.md

 * Import Metadata in CSV format from a File
     - Provides a form element for uploading, saving a file and parsing the content as metadata/webform submission data.

+* TuS (resumable) file
+    - Provides a form element for uploading and saving an file.

 ### Date/Time Elements:

 * Multi Format Date and Date Range